Market Overview

 Government-led sovereign AI initiatives are creating state-backed demand for localized infrastructure, driven by data residency, security, and national competitiveness concerns.

-Power availability has emerged as the most binding constraint.
+Power availability has emerged as the most binding constraint on AI infrastructure deployment.
 Grid connection backlogs averaging seven years in key regions have replaced capital as the primary limiter of deployment speed.
 Seventy-nine percent of executives cite power availability as a major challenge.

 Cost and return on investment pressures are intensifying.
 Thirty to fifty percent of cloud AI spend is often wasted on idle resources, contributing to enterprise AI project abandonment rates rising to 42 percent in 2025.